Bill Weld: Early life and family

-Weld was born in Smithtown, New York.
-Weld's father, David (1911–1972), was an investment banker; his mother, Mary Nichols Weld (1913–1986), was a descendant of William Floyd, a signatory of the U.S. Declaration of Independence.
+William Floyd Weld was born in Smithtown, New York, on July 31, 1945.
+He was primarily raised on a farm in Smithtown, though his family also owned a residence in Manhattan.
+His father, David (1911–1972), was an investment banker; his mother, Mary Nichols Weld (1913–1986), was a descendant of William Floyd, a signatory of the U.S. Declaration of Independence.
 His ancestor Edmund Weld was among the earliest students (Class of 1650) at Harvard College; eighteen other Welds have attended Harvard, and two Harvard buildings are named for the family.
 A distant cousin, General Stephen Minot Weld Jr., fought with distinction in the Civil War.

-Weld attended Middlesex School in Concord, Massachusetts, graduated with an AB summa cum laude in classics from Harvard College in 1966.
+Weld attended Middlesex School in Concord, Massachusetts.
+He graduated with a Bachelor of Arts, summa cum laude, in classics from Harvard College in 1966.
 He studied economics at University College, Oxford.
-On return to the US he graduated with a JD cum laude from Harvard Law School in 1970.
+After returning to the US, he graduated with a J.D., cum laude, from Harvard Law School in 1970.

 His siblings are Francis "Tim" Weld, David Weld, and Anne (married name Collins).
 His maternal grandfather was the ichthyologist and ornithologist John Treadwell Nichols, and his first cousin is the novelist John Nichols.